 Choosing an experienced mediation professional can lower the emotional temperature and help you to work towards a sensible, flexible co-parenting schedule that takes into account the best interests of your children.
 Mediators are neutral and will encourage calm communication in such a way that both parents feel heard and understood.

 Mediation can take place together in one room or in two rooms; mediators understand how to arrange matters to achieve the best result possible.
-A good mediator will win the trust of both parents and work in a partnership with you to achieve a plan that is best suited to your children.
+A good mediator will win the trust of both parents and work in a partnership with them to achieve a plan that is best suited to their children.

 Mediations concerning shared-parenting plans are usually two-hours long and are spaced every few weeks often over 4-6 sessions.
-You can decide a contact plan for the short term, perhaps the next few weeks or months, to observe how your child fares.
-This is especially so with small children who need time to adjust to the changes.
+Parents or carers can decide a plan for the short term, perhaps for the next few weeks or months, to observe how the child fares.
+This is especially important for small children who may need time to adjust to the changes.
 Subsequent short mediation sessions are sometimes useful every few months to iron our parenting issues and assess and review the contact arrangements.

 Mediators are neutral facilitators and are not evaluative or arbitrators.
-Their job is to help you arrive at a plan together that that is best for your children and workable for yourselves.
+Their job is to help the parties arrive at a workable plan together that that is best for the children.

 Other issues that can be discussed in child arrangements mediations are ‘agreed behaviours’.
-This means that you both agree how you will behave towards each other, that you will communicate using respectful language, keeping distressing disputes away from your children.
+This means the parties agreeing on how they will behave towards each other, that they will communicate using respectful language, keeping distressing disputes away from your children.

 Children feel their parents’ emotions very deeply; they may think they have to take sides or to be ‘brave’.
-Mediation keeps the dispute away from the children and helps you to formulate a plan that is best for their well-being.
+Mediation keeps the dispute away from the children and helps the parties to formulate a plan that is best for their well-being.

-Using the court system to decide your children’s arrangements means that decisions are taken out of your hands and the shape of your contact with your children will be ‘dictated’ to you.
+Using the court system to decide children’s arrangements means that decisions are taken out of the parties hands and the shape of the contact with the children will be decided by the court.

-How much better to mediate and make such important decisions for yourself.
+How much better to mediate such important decisions.